Are probiotics good for dogs? Dog probiotics, explained

 This is not a complete list, and new research is being performed all the time, which is why it’s always a good idea to consult with your vet before purchasing a new probiotic for your dog.

-Forms of Probiotics for Dogs
+Forms of probiotics for dogs

 You don’t just have to worry about what probiotic strains are included in your dog’s supplement.
 How the microbes are delivered is also important.
-They’ll only work if they survive manufacturing, transport, storage, and the early stages of digestion and your dog is willing to take them!

 Probiotics come in many forms.
 The best option for your dog will include the microorganisms they need in a formulation they enjoy taking.